-Subsequent to December 31, 2017, the Company entered into new fixed price swaps and costless collars with corresponding put and call options.
+Subsequent to December 31, 2018, the Company entered into new fixed price swaps.
 The Company's derivative contracts are based upon reported settlement prices on commodity exchanges, with crude oil derivative settlements based on New York Mercantile Exchange West Texas Intermediate pricing.

-The following tables present the derivative contracts entered into by the Company subsequent to December 31, 2017.
+The following tables present the derivative contracts entered into by the Company subsequent to December 31, 2018.
 When aggregating multiple contracts, the weighted average contract price is disclosed.